stanford-oval/genie-cloud/doc/thingpedia-annotations.md

 The `version` annotation specifies the version of the device in Thingpedia.
 This will be automatically generated based on the submit history.

+### `pacakge_version`
+- Type: implementation annotation
+- Required: no
+- Value type: Number

+The `version` annotation specifies the version of the device in Thingpedia.
+This will be automatically generated based on the submit history.

 ### `system`
 - Type: implementation annotation
 - Required: no